-Every day, a wide range of mindful encounters fill our lives.
-A considerable amount of these encounters are ordinary events, while others are more uncommon.
+Every day, a range of mindful experiences fill our lives.
+A large amount of these encounters are ordinary events, while others are extraordinary.
 Some are special, they’re groundbreaking.

-Most of us will leave such an exceptional encounter with a new point of view.
-However, few of us grasp the enlightenment immanent in daily activities that, by necessity, take up most of our time.
+Most of us will leave an exceptional encounter with a new perspective.
+However, few of us see the enlightenment in daily routines that take up most of our time.
 This awareness of learning potential in mindfulness.

-For instance, we scheduled a contractor to mow our lawn.
+For example, we scheduled a contractor to mow our lawn.
 We provided specific instructions for the mow and paid extra to perform the services.
 The detailed directions we provided to the contractor were preparation for a lawn project that begins the day after the scheduled mow.
 The contractor agreed to the terms.

 On the scheduled day, the contractor arrived near dusk.
 When the contractor told us he had completed the work, we were disappointed to find that despite our instructions; the contractor did not perform the tasks as agreed.
 It was haphazard at most, and that delayed the other work we had scheduled for the next day.

 You may think your role at your company does not matter, but it does.
 Your job is an integral part of your organization’s success.
 When you attempt to do your best at the most basic jobs, that mindset carries over into other areas and brings a new level of excellence to the entire company.